(Pocket-lint) - When Google shut down Google TV in 2014, it replaced the platform with something completely different: Android TV.

 What are the Android TV alternatives?

 LG turned to WebOS in 2014 for its TV interface on its top TVs and the results were excellent.
 Samsung, on the other hand, has been pushing a platform it's heavily invested in: Tizen.
-Panasonic even turned to Firefox OS for its sets.
 Either way, if you're after a new, smart television, most manufacturers serve up their own interfaces.

-Another foe to Android TV is competing set-top boxes from the likes of Apple, Roku, and Amazon.
-While Roku devices try be neutral and serve up access to content stores from Google and Amazon, Apple TV limits users to Apple's own goods.
-Amazon Fire TV devices also heavily push Amazon Prime Video and Amazon's own services first.
+Another foe to Android TV is set-top boxes from the likes of Apple, Roku, and Amazon.
+While Roku devices try be neutral and serve up access to content stores from Google and Amazon, Apple TV serves up Apple's own goods primarily and Amazon Fire TV devices also heavily push Amazon Prime Video and Amazon's own services first.